openconfig/featureprofiles/feature/platform/transceiver/zr_tunable_parameters_test/README.md

 ## TRANSCEIVER-5.2

-*   When the modules or the devices are still in a boot stage, they must not stream any invalid string values like "nil" or "-inf" until valid values are available for streaming.
+*   When the modules or the devices are still in a boot stage, they must not stream any invalid string values like "nil" or "-inf".

-*   Frequency must be specified as uint64.
+*   Frequency must be specified as uint64 in MHz.
 Streamed values for frequency offset must be of type decimal64.

 *   TX Output power must be of type decimal64.